“MORE LINKS! MORE LINKS! MORE LINKS!”

 A few years back, I worked with a client who had a series of links scattered throughout their email.
 Some of these links were to social media channels, and others were links to “strategic parts of their website.”
 The problem was two out of the four social channels hadn’t been updated in over two years, while a few of the “strategic” links went to 404 pages.
 These CTA’s were left over from the last team, and they were never addressed, or even QA’d, and it made for an awkward subscriber experience.

 Don’t be fooled; having more links in an email doesn’t mean that your CTR will increase.
-On the contrary, having more links might detract from people clicking as there is too much choice.
+On the contrary, having more links might detract from people clicking as there is too much choice, even if the subject line drives incredible open rates.
 However, having focused, well-placed, and intended links in emails will create balance and help drive your audience to a better place for a click and conversion.

 If it’s been a year or so and you have not done an inventory around all of our links in your email templates, we at iPost would STRONGLY suggest you do.
 You might find opportunities, but you also might find ways to optimize your templates.